MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Manage-Station-Hardware.md

 ## Set Up a Station
 The [Set Up a Station](Set-Up-a-Station.md) topic describes how to connect peripheral hardware devices to a MultiPoint Services station hub to create a MultiPoint Services station.
 MultiPoint Services supports two types of station hubs:

--   An externally powered or bus\-powered multi\-port *USB hub* that can support a mouse, keyboard, and other USB peripheral devices
+-   An externally powered or bus-powered multi-port *USB hub* that can support a mouse, keyboard, and other USB peripheral devices

 -   A *multifunction hub* that can include an integrated video controller and ports for mouse, keyboard, and audio peripheral devices